June 6-14, 2025

 Sickman’s Mill

 Go head-to-head with fellow crick lovin’ Lancastrians to test your knowledge of Lancaster and its streams and rivers.
-Prizes (as well as your pride) will be up for grabs at Sickman’s Mill!
+Prizes (as well as bragging rights) will be up for grabs at Sickman’s Mill!
 Cost: $20 per team of 2-8 people, ages 21+ only

 Register